 At a Glance

-Break out the Coppertone and hop on the subway or a parkway, we’re heading to the sand and surf surrounding New York City this summer.
-For the last three centuries, New Yorkers have day-tripped to escape the heat and experience that magical place where the ocean meets the shore.
-They traveled by paddle wheeler, steam train, electric trolley, subway, bus and the family car to visit the beach, from exclusive resorts to the “playground of millions."
-Coney Island, Brighton Beach, The Rockaways, Jones Beach, Orchard Beach and Riis Park all hold a special place in the memories of New Yorkers and are familiar worldwide from their portrayal in media and literature.
-These beaches have developed a unique architecture and infrastructure, a diverse and ever-changing persona across their histories, reflecting the aspirations of the beachgoers themselves.
+Break out the Coppertone and hop on the subway or a parkway.
+We’re heading to the sand and surf surrounding New York City this summer.
+For the last three centuries, New Yorkers have day tripped to escape the heat and experience that magical place where the ocean meets the shore.
+They traveled by paddle wheeler, steam train, electric trolley, subway, bus and the family car to visit the beach, from exclusive resorts to the “playground of millions.”
+Coney Island, Brighton Beach, The Rockaways, Jones Beach, Orchard Beach, Riis Park all hold a special place in the memories of New Yorkers and are familiar worldwide from their portrayal in media and literature.
+These beaches have developed a unique architecture and infrastructure, a diverse and ever-changing persona across their histories, reflecting the aspirations of the beach goers themselves.